|SEJ’s new member-driven award program will help guide students into careers covering environmental issues.|

 Q: What more does a donor have to do?

 A: Once the institution picks a winner, contact SEJ with the name of the recipient and other information as requested, and provide the check.
 Get it done well before an institution may have an end-of-year recognition event.
-SEJ will mail the institution an award certificate and a congratulatory letter from the SEJ president to give to the student.
+SEJ will mail the institution a congratulatory letter from the SEJ president to give to the student.

 Q: What more can I do?